tixxit/delimited/README.md

 ### Format Inference

 Delimited can infer any unspecified parameters in your `DelimitedFormat`.
 Only pick what you know.
-This is handy when playing with data for the first time, or when getting delimited files from customers.
+This is handy when playing with data for the first time, or when you need to parse delimited files from unknown sources.

 ### Streaming Parser

 Delimited supports streaming parsing.
 You feed in chunks of data and it'll give you the rows as they are able to be parsed.
+For simple data import jobs, this means you can parse a huge CSV in a constant amount of memory.

 Coming soon: scalaz-stream support + more.